thatvirtualboy/thatvirtualboy.github.io/_pages/echodots.md

 ---
 <h4 id="echodots+">Echodots+</h4>

-**Unlock the Echo Chamber**: Go from the standard 3 echos to a whopping 7 free Echos every week.
+**Unlock the Echo Chamber**: Go from the standard 3 Echos to a whopping 7 free Echos every week.
 Whether you're just starting out or you're a seasoned player, these additional Echos promise more gameplay, more strategies, and more victories.
 Newcomers will revel in an immediate boost to 7 Echos for immediate value.

 **Master Your Momentum**: Gameplay too sluggish or too speedy?
 With the ability to tweak the sequence play speed from a deliberate 0.2x to a blistering 3x, you control the rhythm of your game.
 This means every session is tailored to your preference, making your victories always within reach.